tjluoma/restartpowerfailure/README.md

 ## Requires Administrator Permissions

-Due to OS X’s requirements, this script must be run as an administrator (which is accomplished using 'sudo' even if the user forgets).
+Due to OS X’s requirements, parts of the script must be run as an administrator which is accomplished using 'sudo' command.

+(If you want to see what this is going to do, take a look at <https://github.com/tjluoma/restartpowerfailure/blob/master/install.sh>).

 ## License and (Lack of) Warranty

 This script and its related plist are released free of charge for anyone to use, modify, and change it in any way they see fit.
-All I ask if that my name be listed as a contributor and a link to the original at https://github.com/tjluoma/restartpowerfailure be included.
+All I ask if that my name be listed as a contributor and a link to the original at <https://github.com/tjluoma/restartpowerfailure> be included.

 ***This script comes without any guarantee/warranty/etc, expressed or implied.***